Retiring to Wales

 Wales is famed for its powerful singers, from traditional Welsh Male Voice Choirs to Tom Jones, Shirley Bassey, Aled Jones, Charlotte Church and Catherine Jenkins.
 You can experience a celebration of Welsh culture, music and poetry at the National Eisteddfod held in August every year.

 There are many other wonderful and unusual festivals too: roll with laughter at the Aberystwyth Comedy Festival; experience the eccentric at The Laugharne Weekend - a celebration of Dylan Thomas; get the literary lowdown at the famous Hay Festival or explore the unique village of Portmeirion at Festival Number 6 in September.

 Then there are numerous community food festivals across the country – the biggest, Abergavenny Food festival, attracts 30,000 people.

 The Welsh are also passionate about their national sport, rugby.
-The Principality Stadium, known as the Millennium Stadium, in Cardiff, is home to the Welsh rugby team, as well as hosting major concerts and several FA Cup finals.
+If you’re looking for retirement properties for sale in Cardiff then you’re likely to spend some time at the Principality Stadium, which is home to the Welsh rugby team, as well as hosting major concerts and several FA Cup finals.

-Rail networks provide a great way to explore Wales with main lines running along the coast in North, South and West Wales with stations from Bridgend, Cardiff and Newport serving The Valleys.
-For stunning scenery try the Conwy Valley Line which goes from Llandudno via Snowdonia to Blaenau Ffestiniog.
-The Heart of Wales Line takes you through the rolling green hills from Swansea to Llanelli.
-If the glamour of vintage rail trips is your thing, you’ll love the Snowdon Mountain Railway or the Vale of Rheidol Railway from Aberystwyth to Devil’s Bridge.
+Rail networks offer a great alternative to the driving, with main lines running along the coast in North, South and West Wales — including stations in Bridgend, Cardiff and Newport serving the Valleys.
+You can enjoy the rolling green hills with the Heart of Wales Line running from Swansea to Llanelli.
+Or take in the stunning scenery of the Conwy Valley Line ranging from Llandudno via Snowdonia to Blaenau Ffestiniog.
+Prefer vintage rail trips?
+Revel in the glamour of Snowdon Mountain Railway and the Vale of Rheidol Railway lines.

 Retiring to Wales - frequently asked questions